Jimmy Durante Presents the Lennon Sisters

-Jimmy Durante Presents the Lennon Sisters Hour was an American variety show that aired on ABC during the 1969–70 television season.
+Jimmy Durante Presents the Lennon Sisters Hour is an American variety show that aired on ABC during the 1969–70 television season.
 The series was hosted by Jimmy Durante, and stars The Lennon Sisters.

 Overview

 Shortly after breaking with long-time mentor Lawrence Welk in 1968, The Lennon Sisters appeared in this weekly series along with comedian Jimmy Durante on ABC in 1969.
 They appeared with Durante at the piano at the beginning of each weekly telecast with a live audience, and interacted with his guests such as Jack Benny, Phyllis Diller, Dinah Shore, Joey Bishop, The Osmonds, Noel Harrison, Mel Torme, Jo Ann Castle, Jimmie Rodgers, Perry Como, and Bob Hope.
-The show was mostly consistent of the Lennons singing various songs with a bit of comedy skits and dancing sprinkled into the show.
+The show mostly consisted of the Lennons singing various songs with a bit of comedy skits and dancing sprinkled into the show.

 Five episodes into the taping, the sisters' father, William Lennon (who had formerly managed the group), was shot and killed by a deranged former United States Air Force officer, Chet Young, who believed that he was married to Peggy but that William was standing in the way of their relationship.